Machine learning modules in Azure Machine Learning Studio (classic)

 For examples of machine learning in action, see the Azure AI Gallery.

-For tips, and a walkthrough of some typical data prepration tasks, see Advanced data processing in Azure.
+For tips, and a walkthrough of some typical data prepration tasks, see Walkthroughs executing the Team Data Science Process.